yahya09206/jQueryTodo/README.md

 # jQueryTodo
-interactive todo list made with jquery gradient background from gradientui allows user to add,delete and toggle todo list
+interactive todo list made with jquery. gradient background from gradientui. allows user to add,delete and toggle todo list.